sabeydeedaya/docs/pages/deep-linked-ads/twitter-ads-app-install.md

 **Why am I seeing an onboarding error or not seeing an ad account?**

-- Must have permissions to configure ad accounts
+- You must have permissions to configure ad accounts.
-- Must not have another MMP configured for your app/ad account combination
+- You must not have another MMP configured for your app/ad account combination.
-- Can only track apps that are configured with store IDs & package names in Link Settings
+- You can only track apps that are configured with store IDs & package names in Link Settings.

 **Why are there so many events?**

 We configure all permissible events at time of enablement so there’s no delay in tracking new events when they’re set up.

-**Why no cost/click/impression data?**
+**Why can't I view cost/click/impression data?**

 Twitter does not currently allow MMPs to access this data.
 We’re in active discussions.
 Please tell your Twitter AM if you’d like this data available in Branch.